Nexus-Mods/Vortex/external/modmeta-db/docu.md

 * fileMD5 (string) - The md5 hash of the file.
 Should usually be enough to identify a an exact file.
 It can not be used in version-range matches.
 There may still be multiple matches, i.e. due to hash collisions or because the same file has been uploaded multiple times
+* fileSizeBytes (number) - size of the file in bytes.
+Used to avoid collisions when using a md5 hash for matching
-* modId (string) - Identifies a mod.
-This may be used to avoid collisions on a hash or as part of a key that supports version ranges.
+* gameId (string) - Identifies a game.
+Used to avoid collisions when using a md5 hash for matching
 * logicalFileName (string) - Together with modId this identifies the "content" to to refence without specifying the version.
 * fileExpression (string) - A regular expression to be matched against the physical file name.
 This can be used in place of logicalFileName if that doesn't exist.
 (For performance reasons this should always only be plan B)
-- versionMatch (string) - A match expression against fileVersion.
+* versionMatch (string) - A match expression against fileVersion.
 If used, the reference will always match the newest file for which this matcher is valid.
  This works only with semantic version numbers and the syntax can be looked up here: https://github.com/npm/node-semver#ranges